Patient access and reimbursement support for AliqopaTM

 - Payer policy information

-- Bayer Patient Assistance Program for qualified uninsured or underinsured patients†
+- Bayer US Patient Assistance Foundation for qualified uninsured or underinsured patients†

 - Temporary Patient Assistance Program for patients whose coverage is delayed or who experience a temporary lapse in coverage for Aliqopa